tomaskala/website/posts/2022-06-16-overlay-network-configuration.md

 because then the browsers just complain about it being untrusted.

-I could reserve a special subdomain of my domain for the home network, get a Let's Encrypt certificate for that, and enjoy my complaint-free web browser experience.
+I could reserve a special subdomain of my domain for the home network, get a Let's Encrypt certificate for that, and enjoy my complaint-free web browsing experience.
 My domain is a bit too long as it is, though, and going through this hassle only to make browsers happy is not worth it.

 In the end, I simply didn't configure any certificate at all and I hope that the HTTPS everywhere Firefox mode won't become mandatory.
-In turn, this allows me to use the reserver [home.arpa.](https://datatracker.ietf.org/doc/html/rfc8375) domain.
+In turn, this allows me to use the reserved [home.arpa.](https://datatracker.ietf.org/doc/html/rfc8375) domain.
 And no, the `local.` domain that my NAS insists of using is [not suitable for this use](https://www.ctrl.blog/entry/homenet-domain-name.html).